Data Exchange Mappings¶

 With the name-regex-prefix

-attribute you can specify a prefix that is used in the JSON, XML, CSV or Excel file, but which should not be included in the element names in the model.
+attribute you can specify a prefix that is used in the JSON, XML, CSV/TSV, Excel, Parquet file or database, but which should not be included in the element names in the model.
 Note that the value of the name-regex-prefix

 attribute is automatically prepended to the regular expression specified in the name-regex